Plusnet broadband review

 But as they're a little cheaper than the Big Four to begin with, they usually regain their edge within a few months - as happened in 2014 when a rash of rivals announced their price rises just in time for Christmas.

-It used to be the case that canny customers could benefit even further from Plusnet's upfront line rental deal which brings down the equivalent monthly cost of line rental.
-Up until September 2015 it cost £155.88 a year, equivalent to £12.99 a month.
+It used to be the case that canny customers could benefit even further from Plusnet's upfront line rental deal, which brings down the equivalent monthly cost of line rental.
+Up until September 2015 it cost just £155.88 a year, equivalent to £12.99 a month.

 Now, however, it costs £185.88 a year, or £15.49 a month - which makes it one of the cheaper line rental deals around as long as we're happy to commit.

-Plusnet are among the cheapest available when it comes to fibre services, and it's often a fight between TalkTalk and Plusnet as to which of them is cheaper.
+Plusnet are among the cheapest available when it comes to fibre services too, and it's often a fight between TalkTalk and Plusnet as to which of them offers the very cheapest deals.

-Even so, Virgin Media (who we look at in more detail here) aren't that much more expensive, while BT's up to 52Mb fibre costs more than Virgin's up to 50Mb deal.
+Even so, Virgin Media (who we look at in more detail here) aren't that much more expensive.

 Until July 2012, Plusnet reserved their cheapest prices for those in Market 3 areas, but after this they extended their reach to those in the then Market 2 exchanges.